GAIA-UNIL/G2S/DOCUMENTATION.md

 MATLAB schema examples that read secondary outputs such as `result.indexmap` may use `[result, ~] = g2s(...)`.
 The schema struct is still the first return value; the ignored second output keeps older mex builds downloading the second image artifact.

+The local interface version is still reported by `--version`.
+Remote/server version checks use the ZeroMQ control task behind `-serverVersion`, which returns the connected server's compiled `VERSION` string and respects normal `-sa` and `-p` connection parameters.

 ## Algorithm logging conventions

 The human-readable log is now expected to show both setup and effective behavior, not just raw argv.
 In practice this means: